JeremyQuijano/AY630/README.md

 # AY630
-Programs made for AY630 course at The University of Alabama
+Programs made for AY630 - Stellar and Galactic Dynamics course at The University of Alabama